Commensurating actions of birational groups and groups of pseudo-automorphisms: Introduction

-\begin{rem} The group $\Aut(Y)$ has finitely many connected components for all surfaces $Y$ listed in Assertion~(1) of Theorem~B. Thus, changing $\Gamma$ into a finite index subgroup $\Gamma_0$, one gets a subgroup of $\Aut(Y)^0$.
-Here $\Aut(Y)^0$ denotes the connected component of the identity of $\Aut(Y)$; this is an algebraic group, acting algebraically on $Y$.\end{rem}
+\begin{rem} The group $\Aut(Y)$ has finitely many connected components for all surfaces $Y$ of Assertion~(1) in Theorem~B. Thus, changing $\Gamma$ into a finite index subgroup, one gets a subgroup of $\Aut(Y)^0$; here $\Aut(Y)^0$ denotes the connected component of the identity: this is an algebraic group, acting algebraically on $Y$.\end{rem}

-\begin{eg} Groups with Kazhdan Property (T) satisfy Property {\FW}.
-Thus, Theorem~B extends Theorem~A of \cite{Cantat:Annals} and the present article offers a new proof of that result.

-Theorem~B can also be applied to the group $\SL_2(\Z[\sqrt{d}])$, where $d\ge 2$ is a non-square positive integer.
-Thus, every action of this group on a projective surface by birational transformations is conjugate to an action by regular automorphisms on $\P^2_\bfk$, the product of a curve $C$ by the projective line $\P^1_\bfk$, or a Hirzebruch surface.
-Moreover, in this case, Margulis' superrigidity theorem can be combined with Theorem~B to get a more precise result, see \S\ref{scorcorSL2}. \end{eg}
+\begin{eg} Groups with Kazhdan Property (T) satisfy Property {\FW} (see Section~\ref{par:FW}).
+Also, if $Y$ is a Hirzebruch surface or a product $C\times \P^1$ for some curve $C$, then $\Aut(Y)$ does not contain any group with Property (T), because the group $\PGL_2(\bfk)$ does not contain such a group.
+Thus, Theorem~B extends Theorem~A of \cite{Cantat:Annals}, at least in the projective case, and the present article offers a new proof of that result.
+Theorem~B can also be applied to the group $\SL_2(\Z[\sqrt{d}])$ when the integer $d\ge 2$ is not a perfect square: every action of this group on a projective surface by birational transformations is conjugate to an action by regular automorphisms on $\P^2_\bfk$, the product of a curve $C$ by the projective line $\P^1_\bfk$, or a Hirzebruch surface.
+Theorem~\ref{tSL2} provides a more precise result, based on Theorem~B and Margulis' superrigidity theorem. \end{eg}

-\begin{rem} In general, for a variety $X$ one can ask whether $\Bir(X)$ transfixes $\Hy(X)$, or equivalently is pseudo-regularizable.
-For a surface $X$, this holds precisely when $X$ is not birationally equivalent to the product of the projective line with a curve.
+\begin{rem} Let $X$ be a normal projective variety.
+One can ask whether $\Bir(X)$ transfixes $\Hy(X)$, or equivalently is pseudo-regularizable (see Theorem~\ref{thm:FW-pseudo-regularization}).
+For surfaces, this holds precisely when $X$ is not birationally equivalent to the product of the projective line with a curve.
 See \S\ref{surf_birt} for more precise results. \end{rem}